Wangari-Joyce/Joyce_bioinformatics_internship/Internship report.md

 This is a report of my internship journey in the EANBiT Bioinformatics and Incubation and Mentorship programme at ICIPE which began on 6/10/2021 to 31/01/2022.
 The aim of this programme is to have well trained bioinformatcians to support genomics research.
 The internship involves a one month rigorous training involving both technical and soft skills learning, after which works collaboratively to reproduces a scientific paper to enhance the skills learnt and also to prepare for the mini-project.
 The mini-project provides hands on experience and enhances knowledge and skill retention.The mini-project also involves weekly code reviews to review progress and to also be guided on the project.

 ## Objectives
+To learn how to analyse genomics data using different programming languages and different bioinformatics tools To collaborate and network effectively
+To gain soft skills such communication and presentation skills To complete the mini-project as scheduled